Mistreatment or Neglect of a Student Grievance Policy (ARC-PA Standard A3.17d, g)

 The CWRU PA program expects teachers and students to demonstrate respect and professional concern by holding each other to the highest standards in learning, without abuse, humiliation or harassment of any kind, by not exploiting a relationship for personal gain or advantage, and by demonstrating the highest standards of ethical conduct in all settings.

 Mistreatment arises when behavior shows disrespect for the dignity of others and unreasonably interferes with the learning process.
 Examples of mistreatment include public belittlement or humiliation, threats of physical harm or punishment, inappropriate requests to do personal services (shopping or babysitting), sexual harassment, and discrimination or harassment based on race, religion, ethnicity, gender, or sexual orientation.

-If a student feels that he or she has been harassed, mistreated or experienced neglect during the conduct of the curriculum, and is uncomfortable addressing this directly with the colleague involved, we urge the student to discuss his/her concerns as soon as possible through one of the options detailed below.
+If a student feels that they have been harassed, mistreated or experienced neglect during the conduct of the curriculum, and is uncomfortable addressing this directly with the colleague involved, we urge the student to discuss their concerns as soon as possible through one of the options detailed below.

 - Students in any phase of the curriculum may address their concerns with the Director of Didactic Curriculum or the Director of Clinical Curriculum.

 - Students in any phase of the program are strongly encouraged to bring the matter to the attention of their advisor or the PA program director.

 - Alternatively, students have the option of contacting the School of Medicine Vice Dean for Medical Education or G. Dean Patterson, Jr., Associate Vice President of the University Office for Student Affairs.
 The University Student Affairs office is not part of the medical school administration.
 Students can e-mail Mr. Patterson at email@example.com.

 or call the office at 216.368.2020 to make an appointment.
 The office is located at 110 Adelbert Hall on Adelbert Road.